near/docs/docs/development/writing-smart-contracts.md

 ## Classes

-Classes are normal AssemblyScript classes and more information can be found in the [AssemblyScript (a strict subset of TypeScript) Handbook](https://www.typescriptlang.org/docs/handbook/classes.html).
+Classes are normal AssemblyScript classes and more information can be found in the [AssemblyScript (a dialect of TypeScript) Handbook](https://www.typescriptlang.org/docs/handbook/classes.html).
 We don't have structs, we have AssemblyScript classes instead.

 You will generally want to define your classes in a different file and then import them: